20 Most Beautiful Beaches in New South Wales

 Wattamolla to Eagle Rock and Curracurrong Falls

-The coastal walk from Wattamolla to Eagle Rock and Curracurrong Falls takes in two iconic landmarks and offers stunning coastal views along the way.
+The coastal walk from Wattamolla to Eagle Rock and Curracurrong Falls in Royal National Park combines two iconic landmarks with sweeping ocean views.

 Read more

-Pulpit Rock Lookout in Blackheath (Grose Valley Views)
+Pulpit Rock Lookout in Blackheath: Stunning Grose Valley Views

 A short walk from the car park takes you to this remarkable spot, offering sweeping views of the Grose Valley and beyond.